Progradius/PhytoController/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This project aims to automate and log a handfull of things, to visualize the data on Grafana, and to configure the ESP32 with a web gui
+This project aims to automate and log a handful of things, to visualize the data on Grafana, and to configure the ESP32 with a web GUI

 To get a local copy up and running follow these simple steps.
-You will need an ESP32 of your choice, the common prototyping stuff a bunch of sensors and a spare machine running your prefered OS
+You will need an ESP32 of your choice, the common prototyping stuff a bunch of sensors and a spare machine running your preferred OS

 ### Prerequisites
 **You need to have experience with handling electronics and electricity, some part of the project use high voltage and current and could be dangerous if handled with insufficient knowledge.**